Tarek-Talab/CPU-Cache-Design-and-Performance-Simulation/README.md

 ## 📊 Methodology and Visuals
 Below are key slides from the technical presentation explaining the system architecture and simulation logic.

+[!TIP] Architecture Visualisation: The digital logic designs and architectural schematics of this project are prepared using Logisim.
+To view and interact with the .circ files, please ensure you have Logisim installed on your system.

 *Figure 1: System architecture and cache mapping logic.*

 **Full-Associative Mapping**